 Our Analysis and Test Results

 The Rab Neutrino Pro first caught our eye on a Denali expedition, making us wonder just how high people can take this lightweight, warm down jacket.
+It's made with 800-fill hydrophobic European goose down surrounded by 20D recycled Pertex Quantum Pro nylon.

 The Neutrino has been on our radar as a surprising and impressively warm yet light and compressible down jacket.
 Years ago, we saw fellow Denali guides sporting the Neutrino at advanced base camp at 14,000 feet and boasting they barely needed their bigger parka.
 We thought they just had anti-freeze for blood, but when we finally got our hands on the latest Pro version, we could see how impressively warm it is.

 Rab then gets clever with the features.
 They include a panel inside the abdominal baffles, which helps to reduce the chill from any cold drafts getting through the sewn-through baffle construction.
-The hood is super puffy and warm, and the jacket is longer, covering a portion of your bum; for our reviewers who identify as women, this is a classically cold body part.
+The hood is super puffy and warm, and the back of the jacket is longer, covering a portion of your bum; for our reviewers who identify as women, this is a classically cold body part.
 The bottom hem has an extra puffy baffle as well, which hermetically (well, almost) seals in the heat when you cinch it tight around your bum.

 The Neutrino Pro doesn't top the charts for its weight, but that doesn't tell the whole story.
 Its exemplary performance in this metric gets us closer to the whole picture, as does its above-average performance in durability.